To help ACE members ensure they are aware of the latest information on the coronavirus/COVID-19 crisis, we have produced this online resource.

-As of 23 March 2020, the official advice is for people in the UK to stay at home.
+Up until that point and as of 23 March 2020, the official advice is for people in the UK to stay at home.
 You should only travel to and from work if this "absolutely cannot be done from home".
 More info.

 Schools closed for most pupils on Friday 20 March 2020.
 However, owing to the nature of their work, staff of a number of ACE members may qualify as a key worker.
 This means that they could be eligible for the educational provision in nurseries and schools.

 Examples of who might qualify include those who will keep the air, water, road and rail passenger and freight transport modes operational, and those working on transport systems through which the supply chains pass.
 Other roles covered include those working in the oil, gas, electricity and water sectors (including sewerage), IT and data infrastructure sector and primary industry supplies.